Grieving through the Holiday Season

 There is a vast circle of grieving people who long for a space where we can enter into an authentic grieving process, where no one will try to correct or direct us and where the internal voices of shame that heap pain on top of pain grow quiet and we can take refuge.

--A reclamation of the landscape of loss as sacred ground
+-Reclaiming the landscape of loss as holy ground

 The Week's Flow